Surajsharma0804/MediConnect-360/CRITICAL_DEPLOYMENT_FIXES.md

 ## 🎉 **READY FOR DEPLOYMENT**

 **All critical Render deployment blockers have been resolved.
-The backend is now ready for production deployment.** 🚀
+The backend compiles successfully and is ready for production deployment.** 🚀